CrowdStrike/Cloud-AWS/Agent-Install-Examples/powershell/README.md

 used to communicate with the CrowdStrike Falcon API.

 Two parameters must be created for this demonstration to function.
-They may be named whatever you wish and will be referenced when you import the template into CloudFormation or call `create-stack` using the AWS CLI.
+They may be named whatever you wish and will be referenced when you import the template into CloudFormation, execute `create-stack` using the AWS CLI or when you update your Terraform template file and execute `terraform apply`.
 You will create one parameter to store the API client ID and one parameter to store the API client secret.

 This image provides an example of creating a SSM parameter within the AWS console.